What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Before long-haul travel with kids, a backpack was perfect, but now I also need a crossbody bag.
 I need instant access to the crisps and Hot Wheels cars to keep the Little Donkeys quiet.
 I own this Unisex Cross Body bag and love it!
 Even the hubby can carry it!

 I also own a Michael Kors leather backpack.
 It’s durable, lightweight, looks stylish, and, as a bonus, holds a lot.
-(Even my 15-inch Macbook)
+(Even my 15-inch MacBook)

 SJ's feet on luggage sitting on the floor at an airport before a long haul flight.